 I was raised in a family with a lot of violence and unprocessed trauma.
 Both of my grandfathers were abusive alcoholics.
 That trauma shaped both sides of my family, and a lot of it landed in me.

 My mother was extremely abusive—physically, emotionally, and psychologically.
-I grew up in terror.
 By the time I was ten, I was already planning my escape.
 That kind of childhood forced me into hyper-awareness.
 I became extremely sensitive to energy, emotion, and behavior.
 I didn’t have language for it at the time, but I could track when things felt wrong.

 As a child, I lived between depression and imagination.
-I didn’t try to tune things out—I was awake to all of it.
-But I used art, dreams, and future visions to survive.
+I used art, dreams, and future visions to survive.
 I became a powerful manifester.
 I held the image of a big, beautiful life—and I made it happen.

 At 18, I won a full scholarship to study art.
 I later moved to Korea to study filmmaking, and then to Taiwan, where I lived for eight years.
 I studied Chinese and Zen Buddhism, got married, and spent years trying to find peace through meditation.
 I practiced Vipassana, went on long retreats, and thought that if I could just get enlightened, I’d finally feel okay.